Adaptive Mix for Semi-Supervised Medical Image Segmentation: Experiments and Results

 \subsubsection{Results on LA}

-We further evaluated the proposed method for left atrial segmentation in a 3D image segmentation scenario.
-Table \ref{Tab:la} reports the results on the LA dataset with 10\% (8 labeled samples) and 20\% (16 labeled samples) labeled data.
-In general, our AdaMix frameworks substantially outperform all previous methods in terms of the four metrics.
-Specifically, the AdaMix frameworks show competitive performance in surface-related metrics, indicating that AdaMix, through adaptively adjusting perturbation degrees, generates reasonable perturbed images, thereby facilitating the frameworks' advantages in 3D boundary segmentation.
+We further evaluated the proposed method on a 3D image segmentation scenario for left atrial segmentation.
+Table~\ref{Tab:la} reports the results on the LA dataset with 10\% (8 labeled samples) and 20\% (16 labeled samples) labeled data.
+In general, our AdaMix frameworks substantially outperform all the compared methods in terms of the four metrics.
+Specifically, the AdaMix frameworks show competitive performance in surface-related metrics, indicating that AdaMix, through adaptively adjusting perturbation degrees, generates appropriate perturbed images, thereby facilitating the frameworks' advantages in 3D boundary segmentation.
 For example, AdaMix-CT obtains the best ASD values of 1.57 and 1.44 under 10\% and 20\% labeled data, respectively.
 These results prove the advantages of our method for semi-supervised volumetric medical image segmentation.